 Use the "performance-optimized" mode for most pipelines and especially basic build-test Pipelines or anything that can simply be run again if needed.

-Use "maximum durability" and "less durable" modes for Pipelines where you need a guaranteed record of their execution (auditing).
-These record every step run.
+Use either the "maximum durability" or "less durable" mode for pipelines when you need a guaranteed record of their execution (auditing).
+These two modes record every step run.
+For example, use one of these two modes when:

 Set a global default (see above) of "performance-optimized" for the Durability Setting, and then where needed set "maximum durability" on specific Pipeline jobs or Multibranch Pipeline branches ("master" or release branches).